Qualified doctors Certified medications Online consultation with aftercare

 Hormone replacement therapy for menopausal symptoms

-You probably think of your heart as an organ, but the heart is also a muscle.
+You probably think of your heart as an organ, but the heart is a muscle.
 This explains why many menopausal women experience palpitations: pounding or irregular heartbeats.
 The female sex hormone oestrogen protects the heart and the arteries.
 When oestrogen production decreases, the risk of heart palpitations increases.
-More about heart palpitations.
+Read more about heart palpitations.

 What can you do?

-• Incorporate physical activity into your daily routine.
-Being active may feel uncomfortable at first, but it will keep your muscles flexible, strong and healthy.
+• Exercise daily.
+Being active may feel uncomfortable or tiresome at first, but it will keep your muscles flexible, strong and healthy.
 Tip: opt for low-impact activities such as swimming or strength training.

-• Pay attention to your posture.
-Sit up straight and relax your muscles.
+• Make time to relax.
+Massage, mindfulness and breathing exercises are proven ways to release muscle tension and relax the body.
+Carve out moments in your day where you make a conscious effort to relax.
+Sit up straight and loosen your muscles.
 Breathe in deeply through your nose and out through your mouth.
-Relax and release the tension in your body.
-Little changes can make a big difference sometimes.
+Relax and release any built-up tension in your body.
+Tiny changes can make a big difference.

 Support your muscles